huijing/slides/58-cssconf-2019/README.md

 When I refer to modern CSS layouts, I'm talking about layouts built with Flexbox, Grid and Box alignment properties.
 Because conceptually, these are properties which were crafted specially for building layouts on the web.

-They are different from prior techniques, like HTML tables for layout, or floats, which were more clever uses of properties whose intended use was not layouts in the first place.
-But resourceful developers found plenty of workarounds and hacks to work with whatever features were available.
+They are different from prior techniques, like HTML tables for layout, or floats, which were more clever uses of properties whose intended purpose was not for layout to begin with.
+But resourceful developers, like yourselves, found plenty of workarounds and hacks to work with whatever features were available.

 These days, we have a much more robust toolset for doing layouts on the web.